trebolcode/demo-restaurant/README.md

 # Frontend Restaurant 🥑

-Hello, this repository contains data to get started with any frontend restaurant.
+Hello, this repository contains data to get started with frontend restaurant.

 ## What do you need to have installed? 💻